Appdynamics/ucs-monitoring-extension-ps1/docs/ucsdashboard.md

 6. Make it your own

 # Role Based Access Control
 If you'd like to restrict access to the UCS dashboard, you'd need to create a UCS Dashboard viewer role.
-Note that this role need to be able to query the faults, psu and temperature schemas respectively.
+Note that this role needs to be able to query the faults, PSU and temperature schemas respectively.
 Follow the screenshots:

 Navigate to the Administrator's page and Add a role: